Huetar people

-The Huetares were an important indigenous group of Costa Rica, who in the mid-16th century lived in the center of what is now the country.
+The Huetares are an important indigenous group of Costa Rica, who in the mid-16th century lived in the center of what is now the country.
 They are also mentioned with the name of güetares or pacacuas.
 Huetares were the most powerful and best-organized indigenous nation in Costa Rica upon the arrival of the Spaniards.
 During the 16th century, various chieftains dominated from the Costa Rican Atlantic coast to the Atlantic Slope.
 The Spanish chronicles mention a myriad of towns and the kings that ruled them, among them the Garabito Empire, located on the Central Atlantic Slope and the Tárcoles River basin, to the Virilla River and the Cordillera Central; the Kingdom of Pacaca, in the current canton of Mora, and the Lordship of el El Guarco, in the current Guarco Valley, in the Cartago Province, to the plains of the Central Caribbean and Chirripó.
 Their culture belonged to the Intermediate Area, and it stood out mainly for their works in stone, such as metates, sculptures, tables and ceremonial altars; and the non-practice of anthropophagy or cannibalism.
 Its language, the Huetar language, one of the so-called Chibcha languages, became the Lingua franca of the country.
 Although this language is extinct, it survives in a large number of place names in Costa Rica such as Aserrí, Tucurrique or Barva.
+One of the greatest enemies of the Huetares were the Nicaraos, a Nahua branch that encroached and settled on part of its territory and displaced the Huetar people that inhabited Bagaces, which resulted in tribal warfare between the Nahuas and Huetares that lasted until the arrival of the Spanish.